Shopify/shipit-engine/README.md

     * deploy any undeployed commits by clicking **Deploy**
     * rollback to an earlier build by clicking **Rollback to this deploy**
     * adjust the stack's settings by clicking the gear icon in the page header
-    * perform any custom tasks that are defined in the `shipit.yml` file.
+    * perform any custom tasks that are defined in the `shipit.yml` file
 4. When you're ready to deploy an undeployed commit, click the relevant **Deploy** button on the stack's overview page.
 5. From the **Deploy** page, complete the checklist, then click **Create deploy**.